 Along your various hiking routes, expect to see rock paintings and artefacts found in caves all over the reserve, which show that the area was frequented by San people for many centuries until European farmers arrived in the 1700s.

-Birdwatchers will want to look out for more than 130 bird species which have been recorded here, notably, black, fish and martial eagle species, Cape sugarbird and the pied kingfisher.
+Birdwatchers will want to look out for more than 130 bird species which have been recorded here, notably, Black, African fish and Martial eagle species, Cape sugarbird and the Pied kingfisher.

 The infamous Gamkaskloof